3 Empathy-Building Activities for Kids

 This puppy-in-a-matchbox is not only soft and cute, it is also an excellent tool to help kids practice problem-solving and perspective taking.
 We like to use the puppy as an approachable proxy for a child’s personal struggles.
 This builds empathy for self and others!

 If the child seems receptive, you could personalize the scenario by asking them, have you ever felt this way?
-What would help you?
+What would have helped you?

 3. I Heard Your Feelings